hadronized/strongly-typed-thoughts.net/media/blog/aoc-18.md

       | otherwise = go xs bs
 ```

-I decided to use a [zipper](https://wiki.haskell.org/Zipper)-like traversal.
-My idea is the
+I decided to use a [zipper]-like traversal.
+My idea is the following:
-following:

   - Read a character.
 If we have nothing previously seen, just place it in the previous list.
   - If we have something previously seen, check whether it reacts with the last previously seen